-During 2022, Teviot Partners implemented its inaugural Internal Capital Adequacy and Risk Management process (ICARA), which assesses the levels of capital and liquid resources in the context of the risks that the business faces.
+Teviot Partners completes an annual Internal Capital Adequacy and Risk Management process (ICARA), which assesses the levels of capital and liquid resources in the context of the risks that the business faces.

 Key Risks

 Operational Risk

 There are several components to running an investment management business which can be subdivided into: people risk, process risk, systems risk, and environment risk.
 Risks are kept under constant review through the Risk & Compliance Committee.
 The firm purchases Professional Indemnity (PI) insurance, with cover up to £5m.